ModOrganizer2/pystubs-generation/docs/source/setup-tools.rst

 .. image:: images/check-setup-3.png

-If everything is as above, you can delete the test file and move on to writting your own plugin!
+If everything is as above, you can delete the test file and move on to writing your own plugin!